 Create NAT on tunnel – Checked.

-3.1.
-Some Tomato routers could not have any fields for entering OpenVPN credentials.
-If this is your case – please go to Administration -> Scripts and enter these lines into the Init field where you should change username and password to your NordVPN credentials:
+Some Tomato routers may not have any fields for entering OpenVPN credentials.
+In such a case, go to Administration > Scripts and the commands below into the Init field.
+Make sure to change the username and password to your NordVPN credentials:

 Poll Interval: 0